As of 2021, the health product industry is in a time of crisis – or perhaps a time of opportunity, depending on whose perspective you share.

 The result?
 Entrants are materialising at an exponential rate, fuelled by social media, micro-influencers, and anti-corporate sentiments.
 The health product market has become a jungle, and cutting through the foliage is hard work.

-In this article, we’re going to examine exactly how brand positioning can benefit health product companies, as well as looking at a real-world example of two top Australian brands.
+In this article, we’re going to examine exactly how brand positioning can benefit health product companies, as well as look at a real-world example of two top Australian brands.

 What exactly are ‘health products’?

 Technically, the term ‘health products’ could cover any product related to health, but it’s come to mean consumables designed to support your health.

 - Functional foods

 Health products are different from medical devices (which are regulated non-consumables designed to treat medical conditions) and drugs (which are regulated consumables designed to treat medical conditions).